lnx66/agents-for-openbb/README.md

+**Note: This is a work-in-progress.
+API definitions, models, specifications, etc. are still in active development and may change.**

 # Bring your own Copilot to the OpenBB Workspace

 Welcome to the example repository for integrating custom copilots into the OpenBB Workspace.